-Now for fixed $R$ large enough and $\epsilon$ small enough, the right-hand side of \eqref{eq: integral rep for entry 2} is an analytic function in $z$ for $|z|$ sufficiently small such that all the roots of $\hat{q}_z$ are in the region $\{|w+1|\leq R\}\backslash\{|pw+1|\leq \epsilon\}$.
-Now by residue theorem the outer contour integral with respect to $z$ in \eqref{eq:transition probability2} equals the integrand evaluated at $z=0$, which equals
+Now for fixed $R$ large enough and $\epsilon$ small enough, the right hand side of \eqref{eq: integral rep for entry 2} is an analytic function in $z$ for $|z|$ sufficiently small such that all the roots of $\hat{q}_z$ are in the region $\{|w+1|\leq R\}\backslash\{|pw+1|\leq \epsilon\}$.
+Now by the residue theorem the outer contour integral with respect to $z$ in \eqref{eq:transition probability2} equals the integrand evaluated at $z=0$, which equals